 I have been an appreciator of film scores for as long as I can remember.
 In fact, when asked to name my favorite musical artists, I tend to cite—in addition to composers of classical music—the men and women whose recorded notes complement the images when we watch a film.
 And as the title of this article would suggest, quite a few of the scores in the Godzilla series spring to mind when naming my favorites.
 Hence why I could not settle for the customary numerical figure of ten when compiling this list!
+So here are the top 15 Godzilla soundtracks.

 I have decided to rank these albums according to criteria largely divorced from the movies themselves.
 (After all, even a lousy movie can be blessed with a good soundtrack—ergo, endorsement of a soundtrack is not necessarily endorsement of the film it derives from.)
 I am also judging these scores mostly as standalone experiences and not so much in terms of how they relate or fail to relate to their respective films: so soundtracks which function effectively in context but not so much on their own—à la Alexandre Desplat’s score for Godzilla (2014)—will not make the cut.
 And scores that sometimes feel mismatched to their given project have the potential to land a spot due to functioning brilliantly on their own.